 PSYCHOLOGY OF SUPERSTITION

-A selection of titles to understand superstitions and the pros and cons of believing in the supernatural.
+A selection of titles to understand superstition and the psychology of magical thinking.

 Hood, Bruce (2009)